Skip to content

 Aggressive or poorly targeted promotions can create a negative perception of the brand.
 For example, constant discounting may lead consumers to question the quality of the product.

 Promotional activities are a double-edged sword in the marketing world.
-They have the power to enhance a company’s visibility and sales significantly but also come with risks that can undermine the company’s goals.
-The key is to find the right balance, ensuring that these activities align with the overall marketing strategy and business objectives and are thoughtfully implemented to effectively connect with the intended audience.
+They can significantly enhance a company’s visibility and sales, but also come with risks that can undermine its goals.
+The key is finding the right balance, ensuring that these activities align with the overall marketing strategy and business objectives and are thoughtfully implemented to connect with the intended audience effectively.
 By doing so, businesses can reap the advantages while mitigating the potential drawbacks.

 Effective Strategies of the Fourth P in the Marketing Mix

-1. Integrated Marketing Communications: Ensure all methods of communication and messages are well linked to present a unified message across all marketing channels.
+1. Integrated Marketing Communications: Ensure all communication methods and messages are well-linked to present a unified message across all marketing channels.

 3. Social Media Marketing: Utilise platforms like Facebook, Instagram, and X to engage with customers, build communities, and amplify the brand’s voice.

-4. Influencer Marketing: Cooperate with individuals who have a significant amount of followers on social media to improve brand recognition and trust.
+4. Influencer Marketing: Cooperate with individuals with significant followers on social media to improve brand recognition and trust.

 5. Sales Promotions: Implement short-term incentives to encourage customers to purchase or sell a product or service.